Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Your ingredients are also pretty essential, and you may already have them in your pantry.
 You will need:

-Of course, the amount you will need of these different ingredients depends on your recipe and how much pizza dough you are making.
+Of course, the amount you need of these different ingredients depends on your recipe and how much pizza dough you make.

 In the next section, you will find more specific directions for making pizza dough.